p1m-ortho/qs-global-ortho-search-queries/README.md

     * [Visual Studio Code](https://code.visualstudio.com) with the [Markdown Preview Enhanced Extension](https://marketplace.visualstudio.com/items?itemName=shd101wyy.markdown-preview-enhanced) on macOS or Windows;
     * [Epsilon Notes](https://play.google.com/store/apps/details?id=com.ekartoyev.enotes) on Android.

+* On [Zheln](https://zheln.com), records that **passed** the Step 2 of the appraisal process are automatically (since [_General Makeposti_ 2.2.1](https://github.com/p1m-ortho/qs-global-ortho-search-queries/commit/af6d75fa635c2d62169e9ec36505b9657a127ed9#diff-d556e85617be04293b0ad953ad7028b3)) assigned the `awaiting crowdfunding` category.
+That is because if I found the record appealing enough to autonomously embark on its full appraisal, I would have pushed it to the Step 3 of appraisal right away.
+* From the other hand, records that **failed** the appraisal process at the Step 2 are reassigned the `awaiting appraisal` category.
+This is because I consider these a _ghost town_ analogy meaning that, theoretically, the appraisal could be continued, but for now, it wouldn’t.
+* Also, a [corresponding footer](https://github.com/p1m-ortho/qs-global-ortho-search-queries/tree/global-sr-query/zheln) is attached to the record based on its Step status.

 ### Specialty Tagging